$49 Find Cheap Flights from Houston to Chicago

 The average price of all round-trip flights from Houston to Chicago clicked on KAYAK for each day over the last 12 months.

 When flying from Houston to Chicago, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Houston, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Houston, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Houston to Chicago?